Location services system (PaaS)

 Observability provides visibility into the system, enabling operations staff and other technical roles to keep the system running in a healthy, steady state.
 For more information see the observability pillar overview

-• ArcGIS Platform, as a PaaS offering, does not support observation of its underlying infrastructure and software internals.
+- ArcGIS Location Platform, as a PaaS offering, does not support observation of its underlying infrastructure and software internals.
 It does, however, offer ways to observe system utilization and health.
-This includes monitoring usage of apps as well as layers through the ArcGIS.com website, which can be accessed through the ArcGIS Developer dashboard.
+This includes monitoring usage of apps as well as layers through the ArcGIS Location Platform dashboard.

 Other